The Greatest Goofs, Blunders, and Missteps in Ad Campaigns

 And on the subject of being too clever, agencies can also go too far with their ideas.
 When that happens, you get a whole lot of consumers scratching their heads and wondering what you’re trying to say.

-Unfortunately, sometimes those feelings are WAY OFF, sending the brand into a tailspin for a while.
-Here are many examples of advertising and PR flops that had customers reeling.
-Here are some of the biggest flops of all time.
+Unfortunately, sometimes those feelings are way off, sending the brand into a tailspin for a while.
+There are many examples of advertising and PR flops that had customers reeling — some are real headscratchers.

 Unintentionally Awful Website Names